willfaught/paige/README.md

 type = "primary" # Bootstrap alert class

 [paige.feeds]
-exclude = false # Exclude this page from feeds link_to_page = false # Link to the page instead of the front matter link, if present page_link = "⏎" # If a front matter link is present, and link_to_page is false, then link to the page with this text
+link_to_page = false # Link to the page instead of the front matter link, if present page_link = "⏎" # If a front matter link is present, and link_to_page is false, then link to the page with this text